 The Community Library was organized for the Hamden Plains-Highwood area and was originally located at 1270 Dixwell Avenue, where the McDonald's opposite the Acme Mall is today.

 The Community Branch (above, right), at the corner of Scott Street and Circular Avenue, was built in 1950.
-Now called the Brundage-Community Branch, the building was erected on property that was acquired from the Humphrey Hook & Ladder Association when that volunteer fire company sold their fire station and adjacent property to the Town of Hamden in 1949.
+Now called the Brundage-Community Branch, the building was erected on property that was acquired from the Humphrey Hook & Ladder Association when that volunteer fire company donated their fire station and adjacent property to the Town of Hamden in December 1949.

 The Whitneyville Branch

 Old Putnam Avenue fire station (1928-70) - CLICK TO ENLARGE

 The Whitneyville Branch at Carleton and Putnam opened in 1952- CLICK TO ENLARGE

 The 1946 Town Report announced the that a new branch library for Whitneyville had been first located at Putnam Avenue School, but when that location was "outgrown," the branch was moved to the second floor of the Putnam Avenue fire station.
 The new branch was open five days a week for a total of thirteen hours.
 Efforts to build a permanent Whitneyville branch were announced in the report.
 "The town has acquired a branch building site on the corner of Putnam Avenue and Carleton Street."